nus-cs2113-AY2324S2/ip/docs/README.md

 2. Mark: to mark a task as complete or incomplete
 3. Find: to search for a specific task through a keyword
 4. Delete: to remove tasks from your list
-5. Save: to export your data into a file to synchronize your progress across instances ross runs!
+5. Save: to export your data into a file to synchronize your progress across runs!

 ## Usage
 ### Running Artemis